MHLoppy/Unshitfuckeryfier/README.md

 ### The third fix
 In the end, the solution is to **directly modify or replace** the game's files rather than implement changes at the local-mod level, although a completed version of Unshitfuckeryfier might still be able to be used in conjunction with that solution.

+### The thid bug
+It turns out that, in short, having ANY DATA FILES LOADED FROM THE LOCAL MODS FOLDER (and maybe from workshop mods too?) triggers the bug in the first place to happen *only for the first game in any given session*.
+In a RoN:EE install with no externally-modded data files, the bug actually never appears.
+This can be worked around by ensuring you treat external data files like STIs.
+To be clear, "data files" means files that are loaded as if they're in RoN's /Data/ folder.
+Otherwise-identical files in different locations won't be loaded (so they're fine), and dropdown mods (which don't auto-load) also seemingly won't trigger the bug.